MatthieuBruh/h1_FirstSteps/README.md

     $ ls --help # To show the manual page of the ls command

 **HISTORY & GUESSING**<br />
 I advise you to use [tab] when you are writing a command.
-By using it, you will have an autocompletion.
+By using it, you will have an autocomplete.

     $ history # Shows you the history of your commands